-WOODLANDS - Areas, groves or stands of mature or largely mature trees that are greater than six inches caliper (diameter) at a height of 14 inches above the ground and that cover a land area greater than 0.25 acre; or any grove of more than 10 individual trees that are mature having a caliper (diameter) greater than 12 inches at a height of 14 inches above the ground.
+WOODLANDS - Areas, groves or stands of mature or largely mature trees that are greater than six inches caliper (diameter) at a height of 14 inches above the ground that cover a land area greater than 0.25 acre; or any grove of more than 10 individual trees that are mature having a caliper (diameter) greater than 12 inches at a height of 14 inches above the ground.

-YARD - A required open space located on a lot that is unobstructed by any portion of a principal structure other than certain projections expressly permitted by this chapter.
+YARD - A required open space located on a lot that is unobstructed by any portion of a principal structure, other than certain projections expressly permitted by this chapter.

-YARD, FRONT - A yard extending between side lot lines across the full lot width from the street right-of-way line to a line parallel to the front lot line, the minimum horizontal distance between the principal structure and the front lot line as required by this chapter.
+YARD, FRONT - A yard extending between side lot lines across the full lot width from the street right-of-way line to a line parallel to the front lot line, the minimum horizontal distance required by this chapter.

-YARD, SIDE - A yard extending from the required front building line to the rear lot line parallel to the side lot line, the minimum horizontal distance between the principal structure and the side lot line as required by this chapter.
+YARD, SIDE - A yard extending from the required front building line to the rear lot line parallel to the side lot line, the minimum horizontal distance required by this chapter.

-YARD, REAR - A yard extending across the rear of the lot between the required side yard lines parallel to the rear lot line, the minimum horizontal distance between the principal structure and the rear lot line as required by this chapter.
+YARD, REAR - A yard extending across the rear of the lot between the required side yard lines parallel to the rear lot line, the minimum horizontal distance required by this chapter.